 An online service of the American Anthropological Association (AAA), AnthroSource is a portal offering access to current content from AAA's diverse portfolio of 32 anthropological publications including journals, books, monographs, bulletins, and newsletters spanning more than a century of full-text anthropological knowledge.
 Founded in 1902, the AAA is the world's largest organisation of individuals interested in anthropology.

-The Informit Indigenous Collection (IIC) offers both topical and historical issues within Indigenous studies.
-Readily available, the multidisciplinary and interdisciplinary framework encompasses anthropology, community development, cultural studies, economics, education, health, history, human geography, law and land rights, literature, politics and policy making, (post)colonial studies, psychology, race studies, sociology and visual and performing arts.
+This comprehensive collection covers both contemporary and historical issues within the field of Indigenous studies.
+Its multidisciplinary and interdisciplinary framework encompasses anthropology, community development, cultural studies, economics, education, health, history, human geography, law, land rights, literature, politics, policy making, (post)-colonial studies, psychology, race studies, sociology and visual & performing arts.

 A breadth of printed and manuscript sources over four centuries, providing a multitude of perspectives on the changing roles of women in history.
 This collection offers access to the works and legacy of many notable and influential women, but also a chance to hear the voices of forgotten and ordinary women.
-It includes papers and rare printed works of important female writers and thinkers; life writing and autobiographies of a range of 18th and 19th century women; the papers of Sylvia Pankhurst, suffragette, political activist and campaigner; diaries and correspondence of aristocratic women, giving insights into the social, political and cultural history of rich and powerful women of the 18th and 19th centuries; women's travel writing - manuscript and printed accounts of women travellers, missionaries, tourists and women living across the British Empire.
+It includes papers and rare printed works of important female writers and thinkers; life writing and autobiographies of a range of 18th and 19th century women.